LLNL/ExaConstit/README.md

 # Description:
 The purpose of this code app is to determine bulk constitutive properties of metals.
 This is a nonlinear quasi-static, implicit solid mechanics code built on the MFEM library based on an updated Lagrangian formulation (velocity based).

 Currently, only Dirichlet boundary conditions (homogeneous and inhomogeneous by dof component) have been implemented.
 Neumann (traction) boundary conditions and a body force are not implemented.
 Changing essential boundary conditions is on our roadmap but has not been implemented at this time.
 A new ExaModel class allows one to implement arbitrary constitutive models.
-The code currently successfully allows for various UMATs to be interfaced within the code framework.
+Crystal plasticity model capabilities are primarily provided through the ExaCMech library.
+The code also currently successfully allows for various UMATs to be interfaced within the code framework.

+Through the ExaCMech library, we're able to offer a wide range of crystal plasticity models that can run on the GPU.
+The current models that are available are a power law slip kinetic model with both nonlinear and linear variations of a voce hardening law for BCC and FCC materials, and a single Kocks-Mecking dislocation density hardening model with balanced thermally activated MTS-like slip kinetics with phonon drag effects for BCC, FCC, and HCP materials.
+Any future models to the current list are a simple addition within ExaConstit, but they will need to be implemented within ExaCMech.

 The code is capable of running on the GPU by making use of either a partial assembly formulation (no global matrix formed) or element assembly (only element assembly formed) of our typical FEM code.
 These methods currently only implement a simple matrix-free jacobi preconditioner.
 MFEM team is currently working on other matrix-free preconditioners.

 The code supports either constant time steps or user supplied delta time steps.
 Boundary conditions are supplied for the velocity field applied on a surface.
 It supports a number of different preconditioned Krylov iterative solvers (PCG, GMRES, MINRES) for either symmetric or nonsymmetric positive-definite systems.

 ## Remark: